The cost of a 3D printer has become accessible to everyone, with just over a hundred dollars it is possible to buy them.

 The types of 3D printers

 If you make a ranking of the needs you have, you will be able to understand which range the printer to be considered should belong to.
 If you really want to save money, opt for those that use FDM, or Filament Deposition Manufacturing, the process that involves heating a filament that is thin and that will be extruded once completely melted.
 These models usually use PLA or ABS and have a mechanism that is easy to understand and use, making them especially suitable for beginners.
-On the other hand, however, the work area is small, as it does not exceed 10 x 10 x 10 cm, and the product can use only one material or one color at a time.
+On the other hand, however, the work area is small, as it does not exceed 10 x 10 x 10 cm, and the product can use only one material or one colour at a time.

 If you’re not afraid to go up in price, a printer that uses FDM but costs a little more can offer you other interesting features.
 In fact, there are those that use multiple extruders and are able to create even very thin layers.